-Ownership (%) Main business December 31, December 31, Name of investor Name of subsidiary activities 2023 2022 Description Formosa Laboratories, Inc. Formosa Pharmaceuticals Inc. Research and development of new biotechnology medicine 45.84 46.55 Notes 1 and 2 Formosa Laboratories, Inc. EPIONE PHARMACEUTICALS, INC. Research and development of new biotechnology medicine 100 100 Formosa Laboratories, Inc. Epione Investment Cayman Limited Medicine, chemical trade and investment business 100 100 Epione Investment Cayman Limited Epione Investment HK Limited Medicine, chemical trade and investment business 100 100 Epione Investment HK Limited Shanghai Epione Eenterprise Co., Ltd. Wholesale and import and export of chemical raw materials and products and commission agency 100 100 Formosa Pharmaceuticals Inc. Activus Pharma.Co., Ltd. Research and development of new biotechnology medicine 99.23 99.23
+Ownersl hip (%) Main business December 31, December 31, Name of investor Name of subsidiary activities 2024 2023 Description Formosa Laboratories, Inc. Formosa Pharmaceuticals Inc. Research and development of new biotechnology medicine 40.66 45.84 Notes 1 and 2 Formosa Laboratories, Inc. EPIONE PHARMACEUTICALS, INC. Research and development of new biotechnology medicine 100 100 Formosa Laboratories, Inc. Epione Investment Cayman Limited Medicine, chemical trade and investment business 100 100 Epione Investment Cayman Limited Epione Investment HK Limited Medicine, chemical trade and investment business 100 100

+Owners hip (%) Main business December 31, December 31, Name of investor Name of subsidiary activities 2024 2023 Description Epione Investment HK Limited Shanghai Epione Eenterprise Co., Ltd. Wholesale and import and export of chemical raw materials and products and commission agency 100 100 Formosa Pharmaceuticals Inc. Activus Pharma.Co., Ltd. Research and development of new biotechnology medicine 99.23 99.23 Formosa Laboratories, Inc. SynChem-Formosa, Inc. Research of organic synthesis, process development and medicinal chemistry contracts 100 - Note 3

-- Note 1: In the second half of 2023, because Formosa Pharmaceuticals Inc.'s employees gradually exercised share options, the Group's shareholding ratio in Formosa Pharmaceuticals Inc. decreased to 45.84%.
-Refer to Note 6(30). - Note 2: On December 31, 2023, although the Company's equity interest held in Formosa Pharmaceuticals Inc. did not exceed 50%, the Company was its single major shareholder and conducted its relevant activities, which met the controlling factor in paragraph 7 of IFRS 10, 'Consolidated Financial Statements'.
-Accordingly, Formosa Pharmaceuticals Inc. was included in the consolidated financial statements. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group:
+- Note 1: The Group sold 0.07% of its equity in Formosa Pharmaceuticals Inc. on August 9, 2024.
+Additionally, due to the exercise of stock options by Formosa Pharmaceuticals Inc. employees in the second quarter of 2024 and the issuance of new shares through a cash capital increase in the second quarter of 2023, the Group's ownership percentage has decreased to 40.66% and 45.84%, respectively.
+For detailed information, please refer to Note 6(30). - Note 2: On December 31, 2024, although the Company's equity interest held in Formosa Pharmaceuticals Inc. did not exceed 50%, the Company was its single major shareholder and conducted its relevant activities, which met the controlling factor in paragraph 7 of IFRS 10, 'Consolidated Financial Statements'.
+Accordingly, Formosa Pharmaceuticals Inc. was included in the consolidated financial statements. - Note 3: The Board of Directors of the Company resolved to acquire 100% equity interest in SynChem-Formosa, Inc., and the acquisition date was set on June 1, 2024. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group:

-As of December 31, 2023 and 2022, the non-controlling interest amounted to \$639,249 and \$275,629, respectively.
+As of December 31, 2024 and 2023, the non-controlling interest amounted to \$962,697 and \$639,249, respectively.
 The information on non-controlling interest and respective subsidiaries is as follows: